This is the multi-page printable view of this section. Click here to print.

 • Nodes can be dragged to change the positon of the blend.

-• Just like in the previous versions, drag and drop still works with these new editors.
-You can drag colors or gradients from the preset library and drop them onto the gradient in the effect editor.
-The opposite also works.
-You can drag the gradient from the effect editor pane to the preset library.
+Using the gradient library, you can drag colors or gradients from the preset library or toolbar and drop them onto the gradient in the effect editor.
+The opposite also works to add a gradient to the library.
+You can also drag the gradient from the effect editor to another effect on the timeline.
+If the effect on the timeline has multiple gradients, you will be prompted for which gradient to replace.

 • When a gradient is linked to a library gradient, a link icon will appear over the gradient control and no nodes will be shown.